 The good news here is that while art school can be a useful process to go through, it is isn’t a necessary one if you are to make it in the creative field.
 The reason for this is that what is most important is your work, and that means your portfolio and the experience you have gained creating it will be what employers and clients take the most notice of.

 They say that practice makes perfect, and this certainly is the case when it comes to the creative industry.
-In fact, no matter how much natural talent you are born with, it is practicing and refining your skill over and over again that will help you to come up with marketable skill and product that won’t just cover your costs, but pay a decent living wage as well.
+No matter how much natural talent you are born with, it is practicing and refining your skill over and over again that will help you to come up with marketable skills and products that won’t just cover your costs, but pay a decent living wage as well

 Of course, that means you need to set aside time each day to practice your art and to be creative.
-In fact, it can be much more efficient to see creativity as a habit rather than something you do when the inspiration hits for industry success over the long term.
+It can be much more efficient to see creativity as a habit rather than something you do when the inspiration hits for industry success over the long term.